Night of Champions (2014): Pre-show

 The Bridgestone Arena interior prior to the pay-per-view beginning.

 On the pre-show, Christian returned to host the "Peep" Show, with Chris Jericho as the show's guest.
 Analysis was provided by a pre-show panel of Booker T, Alex Riley, Big Show, and Renee Young.

 Preliminary matches

 The actual pay-per-view opened with The Usos (Jey Uso and Jimmy Uso) defending the WWE Tag Team Championship against Goldust and Stardust.
 The Usos dominated throughout the match until Jey attempted a Samoan splash on Stardust but landed on Stardust's raised knee.
-Stardust immediately rolled up Jey for a pinfall, thus winning the titles.
+Stardust immediately rolled up Jey for a pinfall to win the title.